-The Head of Finance and Business Administration Finance & Business Admin Manager / Facilities Manager is responsible for ensuring all temporary workers receive any relevant health and safety information through completion of a Temporary Workers Induction Sheet which is retained in the staff records.
+The MAT Central Team/Head is responsible for ensuring all temporary workers receive any relevant health and safety information through completion of a induction sheet.
 All relevant risk assessments will also be brought to the attention of the temporary worker at this time.